elHoudini9/sp-backend-nest/README.md

 Node Back-end for [MIT's Safe Places App](https://github.com/tripleblindmarket/safe-places).

+## Features:

 - One Config file (Simple)
 - Two-Factor Authentication Ready, but Endpoint to match [the current API specification](https://github.com/tripleblindmarket/safe-places/blob/develop/Safe-Places-Server.md) is available
 - Postgres DB support, will add other popular databases soon
 - Additional Endpoints are available to help with auth and user management (See bellow)

+# TODO

+- **Configuration File** - One more level of abstraction (Make it easier for the user, showing a single configuration object, or at least hiding the different exports present in the current file)

+- **Test Code** - Write it!

+- **Response Types** - Auth module needs types for responses

+- **Documentation** - All around improvements

 # Installation